louispaulet/ai_art_ressources/README.md

 ### Batch Mode

 Same SuperRes notebook but can take a dir batch as an input and output a dir batch.

+## Disco Diffusion 5.4

+Light modifications from the original notebook to allow a list of init images as input.